-East Sussex Fire & Rescue Service would like to offer advice to residents due to an increase in incidents involving garden bonfires, which are getting out of control.
+East Sussex Fire & Rescue Service would like to offer advice to residents following the Covid 19 relaxations to reduce an increase in incidents involving garden bonfires.

 The Service requests that residents refrain from garden bonfires, due to the increased fire risk that this creates.